adonese/adonese.github.io/_posts/2020-12-31-non-achievers.md

 So it is a new year, huh?
 You suddenly find your friends achieving really cool things and you feel like you have not done any thing.
 This post is for you, for US.

-I don't that life is a discrete function and treating it that way won't help.
+I don't think life is a discrete function, and treating it that way might be the source of this *optimizing for dopamine*.

 Success is not linear, in the journey of your life you will have far more failures than your successes.

 Take a break, if anything.
 Enjoy the little things and continue on what you are doing!